How long is the winter season in Hakuba?

 How do I pay?

-After booking your room, we ask that you pay a 15% deposit.
+After booking your room, we ask that you pay a 20% deposit.
 This can be paid by online credit card payment or buy bank remittance (furikomi).
-The rest can be paid in cash or by credit card on arrival.
+The rest can be paid by bank transfer a month before arrival.
+We usually use Ozforex which offers rates up to 5yen/dollar better than the high street banks and involves a domestic transfer to our Ozforex account in any of the following currencies – AUD, USD, GBP, HKD, SGD, CAD, NZD.

 * For our online payments we use Paypal.
 It’s a reputable service that is very secure and easy to use (almost anything you buy on ebay for example uses this).
 If you choose this method, you’ll receive a mail from Morino lodge that will connect you to the Paypal sight and walk you through the process.
 You don’t have to register with Paypal to make a payment.
 There is a 3.4% service charge when paying by credit card.